-Weight and measurements are taken Day #1, #14 and #28.
+Weight and measurements are taken once a month.
 In order to be consistent, follow this simple guide to know what and how to measure.
-After day 28, we recommend every two weeks after that to help keep you motivated and accountable.
+Upon completion of this program, we recommend that you continue with once a month measurements to help keep you motivated and accountable.
 This will also help you make any changes that may need to take place based on your results.